State legislator proposes bill to allow firearms on college, university campuses

 BATON ROUGE — A Louisiana legislator has authored a bill that, if signed into law, would allow the carrying of guns on college and university campuses.

-The bill, HB99, written by Caddo Parish Rep. Danny McCormick (R), says that anyone lawfully permitted to carry a firearm under state and federal law would be allowed to carry said firearm "in any building or facility on the campus of a public college or university in this state or a private or independent college or university that is a recipient of any state funding."
+The bill, HB99, written by Rep. Danny McCormick, R-Oil City, says that anyone lawfully permitted to carry a firearm under state and federal law would be allowed to carry a firearm "in any building or facility on the campus of a public college or university in this state or a private or independent college or university that is a recipient of any state funding."

 Under the current statute, all campuses are firearm-free zones.